mgowanlock/gpu_supersmoother/README.md

 * DTYPE double  --- The precision that will be used for the computation.
 Values: float or double
 * NUMGPU 1 --- The number of GPUs in your system.
 Values: >=1
 * NSTREAMSPERGPU 1 --- Streams per GPU for batching the frequences.
 This is used to overlap GPU and host-side tasks.
 It may be useful in the future if GPUs continue to increase in performance over the CPU.
 Values: >=1
-* ORIGINALMODE -1 --- GPU Kernel used by the original algorithm.
+* ORIGINALMODE -1 --- GPU Kernel used by the original Super Smoother algorithm.
     * -1: Cascade: first try SM 1 thread per frequency kernel, then run global memory kernel (2 then 0 below)
     * 0: global memory baseline
     * 1: shared memory for x, y, z arrays, with one small block per frequency
     * 2: shared memory for x, y, z arrays, one thread per frequency with small block
-* SINGLEPASSMODE 0 --- GPU Kernel used by the original algorithm.
+* SINGLEPASSMODE 0 --- GPU Kernel used by the Single-pass Super Smoother algorithm.
     * 0: global memory baseline
     * 1: shared memory for x, y, z arrays, with one small block per frequency
     * 2: shared memory for x, y, z arrays, one thread per frequency with small block